Hemakuma/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 ### Exercise 5
 #### Merge the branch with master branch
-1. Log out of gitlab accounts
+1. Log out of gitlab accounts.
+Logout button is at the top right corner.
 2. log back in using `developer`  account.
 3. Select `ansible` repository.
 4. Click on the menu button